ps2string/quickshell-chromeos-taskbar/README.md

 - ~~Clicking on running apps doesn't open the specific app~~
 - ~~Icons on running apps doesn't show what app is it (therefore unable to pin it without causing another bug)~~
 - ~~Pinning on running apps (that uses its title as the icon) are discouraged cause you can't remove it once you've pinned it (unless you just delete its entry inside `~/.config/quickshell/pins.json`)~~
-- ~~Some apps even when fully closed still leave behind the app icons text (for some reason, I'm still trying to fix it at the moment)~~
+- Some apps even when fully closed still leave behind the app icons text (for some reason, I'm still trying to fix it at the moment) (Affected apps like EasyEDA Pro)
 - ~~Notification clash/race condition between notificationCenter and notificationPopup~~
 - ~~Notification center clear all button doesn't work~~
 - Clicking while the QuickSettings still being animated pops out specialWorkspace